sadeq220/docs/containerization/k8s.md

   - replica and load balancing

 K8S facilitates both `declarative configuration` and automation, and provides `reliable, scalable distributed systems`.
-K8S encourage principles of `immutable infrastructure`.
+K8S encourage developers to adhere to the principles of `immutable infrastructure`.
 In an immutable system, rather than a series of incremental updates
 and changes, an entirely new, complete image is built.
 series of incremental updates example:
 ```shell